 Stage What When Stage 1: Internal Discussion Any professional who disagrees with a decision should initially consult with their line manager so that they can discuss the issue to clarify their thinking in order to identify the problem and be specific about what the disagreement is about.
 This discussion may help clarify the issues at this stage so that the professional in question no longer disagrees with the decision made by the other professional.
 The discussion should take place within two working days of the disagreement or concern arising.
 Stage 2: Inter-agency Discussion Most disagreements can be resolved between professionals by discussing the reasons for the difference of opinion and without having to escalate further.
 The professional who has a concern should speak to the other professional to better understand their position and discuss their concern.
 These discussions should be conducted in an open and professional manner without the need for either party to be accusatory or defensive.
-At all times the needs of the child should be paramount.
+At all times the needs, safety and rights of the adult should be paramount.
 From Stage 2 onwards any communication between agencies should be documented The discussion should take place within five working days of the completion of Stage 1 above.
-Stage 3: Team / Inspectors /Service Manager If the professionals are not able to resolve their disagreement at Stage Two their disagreement must be reported to their line managers or second-tier managers or equivalent.
-In most cases the relevant line managers /second-tier managers will be able to resolve the disagreement between them.
+Stage 3: Team / Inspectors /Service Manager If the professionals are not able to resolve their disagreement at Stage 2, their disagreement must be reported to their line managers or second-tier managers or equivalent.
+In most cases, the relevant line managers /second-tier managers will be able to resolve the disagreement between them.
 The purpose of this contact is to review the available information and to resolve the concern.
-Any action agreed should be fed back immediately to the relevant professionals and the detail of the dispute and agreements reached should be recorded on the child's file.
+Any action agreed should be fed back immediately to the relevant professionals and the detail of the dispute and agreements reached should be recorded on the adult's file.
 The line manager should contact their opposite number in the partner agency within five working days of the completion of the Stage 2 above.

-Any communication between agencies should be documented (ideally in an email) Stage 4: Heads / Leads/ Directors / of Service.
-Where it is not possible to resolve the disagreement at second-tier management level (Stage three), the matter should be referred without delay to Heads/Directors of Service.
+Any communication between agencies ] Any communication between agencies should be documented (ideally in an email) Stage 4: Heads / Leads/ Directors / of Service.
+Where it is not possible to resolve the disagreement at second-tier management level (Stage 3), the matter should be referred without delay to Heads/Directors of Service.
 The purpose of this contact is to review the available information and to resolve the concern.
-Any action agreed should be fed back immediately to the relevant professionals and the detail of the conflict and agreements reached should be recorded on the child's file.
+Any action agreed should be fed back immediately to the relevant professionals and the detail of the conflict and agreements reached should be recorded on the adult's file.
 The purpose of escalating the dispute to this level is to reach a position where differing professional opinions have been considered and efforts made to explore whether the dispute has arisen through lack of clarity or understanding in the professional dialogue.
-Ultimately a decision will need to be reached where agencies agree a way forward where the interests of the child take precedence over a professional stalemate.
-Any communication between agencies should be documented The Heads/Directors of Service should contact their opposite number in the partner agency within five working days of the completion of Stage 3 above Stage 5: Swindon Safeguarding Partnership In the unlikely event that the professional disagreement remains, the disagreement should be escalated to the Strategic Safeguarding Partnership Manager at the Swindon Safeguarding Partnership to seek a multi-agency resolution.
-This can be done by completing the form at Appendix 1 and sending it to Safeguardingpartnership@swindon.gov.uk The Strategic Safeguarding Partnership Manager will then contact the person (s) who represents the organisation on the Partnership or its Executive Group to seek a final resolution.
-The learning from this resolution meeting or review will be disseminated to all parties within one month of the meeting or review.
-A referral should be made to the Safeguarding Partnership by or on behalf of the Heads/Directors of Service within five working days of the completion of Stage 4 above using the form at Appendix 1.
+Ultimately, a decision will need to be reached where agencies agree a way forward where the interests, safety and rights of the adult take precedence over a professional stalemate.
+Any communication between agencies should be documented The Heads/Directors of Service should contact their opposite number in the partner agency within five working days of the completion of Stage 3 above Stage 5: Swindon Safeguarding Partnership don arding Safeguardingpartnership@swindon.gov.uk of Service within five working days of the completion of Stage